 Committee Audit Committee Agenda Item Paper E Date of meeting: 4 December 2024 Attendees: Kathryn Gillatt (Chair), Pauline Vickers and Dr Richard Falk.
 In addition: Phil Gowland, Steve Forsyth, Izaaz Mohammed, Matthew Curtis (360 Assurance), Laura Brookshaw (360 Assurance), Sophia Umoh (360 Assurance), Leanne Hawkes (360 Assurance), Carlene Holden, Jill Savoury.
-Apologies: No apologies were received. • Matters of concern or key risks to escalate to the Board: None.
-Key points of discussion relevant to the Board: governance had been mapped into internal to the trust, 2) operational trust.
-For AC oversight purposes the governance and assurance wrap a shared with AC.
-It was noted that of feed into Education and Learning Common Teams group.
-The approach to CR through a Training Needs Analysis promises. o 3 distinct areas, services and 3) ends will be enhance round model and butputs from Extending and the Peppo spend this year aligned to RDaS namely, 1) xternal to the ed for the subsequently rnal Reports ople and ar has been H strategy and Counter Fraud, Bribery and Corr provided of the counter fraud work fraud awareness month.
+Apologies: No apologies were received.
+Matters of concern or key risks to escalate to the Board: None.
+Key points of discussion relevant to the Board: Education Governance Progress governance had been mapped into internal to the trust, 2) operational trust.
+For AC oversight purposes th governance and assurance wrap a shared with AC.
+It was noted that of feed into Education and Learning (Teams group.
+The approach to CI through a Training Needs Analysis promises. o 3 distinct areas, services and 3) en is will be enhand round model and butputs from Exte Group and the Pe PD spend this ye , namely, 1) external to the ced for the d subsequently ernal Reports eople and ar has been Counter Fraud, Bribery and Corr provided of the counter fraud work fraud awareness month.
 One refer need criminal investigation but was disciplinary route.
-Following a revie relation to the counter fraud function actions being identified and follower It was noted Noveral was received to being followed usew of where the tronal standards, ha vember was that did not up through the rust sits in Internal Audit Progress Report - resulting in limited assurance, 2 significant and limited.
-Follow up au position with 87% of the high and mand 91% of all risks being closed of the high and mand 91% of the high and 91% of the nificant and 1 wit udit actions are in nedium being clos h a split of a good RDaSH (Internal Audit) Progress The internal audit review of the State the Head of Audit Opinion had be December 2024 for completion, the The high-level procurement risk of outstanding, reported to be completed Guidance has been developed an review by 360 assurance.
-The overall number of outstanding recommendations was shown to expected to see an increase followinumber of reports. trategic delivery riven given a revisen is was on track.
-If we september 20 lete by December and would be rolled internal audit pe decreasing but ed date of 024 was still r 2024. d out following t this was Annual Governance Statement was received by the Committee, a provided to the meeting in Februar was agreed that the internal audit fin the audit plan by waiting list man draft statement w y 2025.
-Followin or data quality wo ould be g discussions, it
+Following a revie relation to the counter fraud function actions being identified and followe .
+It was noted No ral was received s being followed u ew of where the t onal standards, h vember was that did not up through the rust sits in Internal Audit Progress Report - resulting in limited assurance, 2 sig significant and limited.
+Follow up as position with 87% of the high and n and 91% of all risks being closed o nificant and 1 wi udit actions are ir nedium being clo th a split of n a good RDaSH (Internal Audit) Progress Report The internal audit review of the Strategic delivery risks linked to the Head of Audit Opinion had been given a revised date of December 2024 for completion, this was on track.
+The high-level procurement risk due September 2024 was still outstanding, reported to be complete by December 2024.
+Guidance has been developed and would be rolled out following review by 360 assurance.
+The overall number of outstanding internal audit recommendations was shown to be decreasing but this was expected to see an increase following the recent issue of a number of reports.
+Annual Governance Statement u was received by the Committee, a provided to the meeting in Februar was agreed that the internal audit t in the audit plan by waiting list mar draft statement v y 2025.
+Followir for data quality w vould be ng discussions, it